 Rent a snowmobile in town and head out with the team from Weir Boondocking, who will set you up with all the knowledge to ride safely in the backcountry while also having the most incredible time you can have off skis or a board.
 With a variety of tours available, they’ll even provide lunch over a fire, just how the serious shredders like it.

 Ice hockey is to Canada what Cheesymite scrolls are to Australia.
 You simply can’t go to British Columbia without stopping by a hockey game – preferably one where the crowd is overexcited, the game is intense and the hot dogs are delicious.
-Get all of the above ticked off the list with a visit to a Vernon Vipers game while staying at SilverStar Mountain Resort.
+Get all of the above ticked off the list with a visit to a Vernon Vipers game, at the city of Vernon’s Kal Tire Place, while staying at nearby SilverStar Mountain Resort.

 Book ahead, and SilverStar will shuttle you down to the game and pick you up again to return you to the mountain once it’s over, allowing you to pin your full attention on what matters – the sport.
 (And the hot dogs, of course.)

 8. Bobsleigh in Whistler